UKCloud/documentation/articles/portal/ptl-gs.md

 ## Before you begin

 You should have received your Portal login credentials from your Portal administrator.
-If you're the Portal administrator, your Service Delivery Manager (SDM) will have provided you with your login credentials.
+If you're the Portal administrator, a member of the Service Delivery team will provide your login credentials.

 The Portal works with Google Chrome, Microsoft Edge and Mozilla Firefox.